|

 This can be creatively accomplished by converting one of the potential

-homonyms into a compound word, such as “storagebin” and “antbug”.
+homonyms into, if not a mid-dot word, a compound word, such as “storagebin” and “antbug”.
 Otherwise, in SSS they will be identically

 Language